PlasticRanger

 CPVC Pipes: Con

-The added chlorine cover, which makes CPVC pipes more durable, is a bit more expensive than PVC, which is why it is not used that much.
+The added chlorine cover, which makes CPVC pipes more durable, is a bit more expensive than PVC, so it is not used that much.

 Earthquake-proof: Copper will bend sooner than it breaks, making copper pipes the best option if you are for houses in earthquake-prone areas.
 If your home is damaged in the earthquake, you have one less thing to worry about.